The Murphy House: History

 John H. Murphy moved his family to Montgomery and had completed this house by 1851.
 In 1854 the Montgomery Water Works Company was chartered, with Murphy serving as director.
 Murphy died in 1859, but his family stayed in the residence throughout the Civil War.
 Documented visitors during this period include Jefferson Davis and William Lowndes Yancey.
 The house became the headquarters of the Union Provost Marshal during the military occupation of Montgomery in 1865.

-Little is known about the house following the Civil War.
-In 1902 the Elks social club bought the house to use as their lodge and maintained it until 1967.
-In that year they went bankrupt and the house was foreclosed on, later to be sold at public auction.
+By 1894 the house was the home for the newly formed Beauvoir Club.
+In 1902 the Elks social club bought the house to use as their lodge; the Beauvoir Club in turn took over the Elks' club house, the Knox House, on the corner of Perry Street and Scott Street.
+The Elks maintained the house until 1967 when they went bankrupt and the house was foreclosed on; it was sold at public auction.
 In 1970 the Montgomery Water Works and Sanitary Sewer Board purchased and restored the house to serve as their offices.
 It has remained in the board's possession to the present day.